Tera-Shiraneko/auto-trash/Readme.md

 ## Note
 - If you enter multiple item id's in the config file or settings interface you need to put an comma between each item you add.
-- In case you want to edit the scan interval in the settings interface note that each step is 25 seconds up to 10 minutes.
+- In case you want to edit the scan interval in the settings interface note that each step is 5 seconds up to 1 minute.
 - To add an item link into the chat just press ctrl and left mouse onto the desired item.
 - The commands should be written without the plus just an space between it.